TomNicholas/Python-for-Scientists/README.md

 which is a great similar resource for anything else you might want to do with Python!

-There is a section of must-trys for beginners.
+There is a section of must-haves for beginners.
+(TODO)

 Some libraries appear multiple times where they are useful in multiple ways.